maproulette/maproulette3/README.md

 project is still required.

 > Note: because of the oauth authentication workflow, your dev machine must be
-> publicly accessible to the Open Street Map (OSM) servers in order to login to
+> publicly accessible to the OpenStreetMap (OSM) servers in order to login to
 > the app.
 You may wish to setup an open-source tunneling server like
 > [go-http-tunnel](https://github.com/mmatczuk/go-http-tunnel) or use a
 > commercial service like ngrok.